flairNLP/flair/docs/tutorial/tutorial-basics/tagging-entities.md

 The printout tells us that two entities are labeled in this sentence: "George Washington" as PER (person) and "Washington" as LOC (location).

-## Tagging entities with our best model​
+## Tagging entities with our best model

 Our best 4-class model is trained using a very large transformer.
 Use it if accuracy is the most important to you, and speed/memory not so much.